mgoellnitz/trackdown/README.md

 The first - default - way is to use it in a separate branch of your source code repository.
 It is kept visible and editable through a symbolic link at the root level of the source code repository.
-Of course this file is touched automatically via commits to your sourcecode through the post-commit hook of TrackDown.
+Of course this file is touched automatically via commits to your sourcecode through the (post-)commit hook of TrackDown.

 The second way is to use the file at a different location - e.g. in the wiki of